kenhkan/noflo-pg/README.md

 Note that since this is an asynchronous operation, almost always should you group the input with a unique ID as the output would inherit the grouping for you to identify the output against the input.

+Feel free to create as many instances of `pg/Client`.
+All queries are pooled in a single connection.